Get E-Book

 ipv6Only: true

-});With ipv6Only: true, binding to :: does not also bind 0.0.0.0.
-You can run a separate IPv4 listener on the same port if the OS permits the exact bind combination.
+With ipv6Only: true, binding to :: does not also bind 0.0.0.0.
+You can run a separate IPv4 listener on the same port if the OS permits that bind combination.

-net.createServer().listen(3000, '::');When host is omitted, Node listens on the unspecified IPv6 address :: when IPv6 is available, or on 0.0.0.0 otherwise.
+When host is omitted, Node listens on the unspecified IPv6 address :: when IPv6 is available, or on 0.0.0.0 otherwise.
 That default can surprise code that assumes an omitted host means IPv4 only.
 It can also surprise code that starts one listener with no host and another with 0.0.0.0.

-Address family remains part of the socket address.
+Address family is part of the socket address.
 127.0.0.1:3000 and ::1:3000 are different local endpoints.
 A dual-stack wildcard listener can cover both families for wildcard traffic, but loopback-specific binds and wildcard binds still follow OS conflict rules.

-UDP has the same option shape:
+UDP has the same option shape -

 const socket = dgram.createSocket({